The Brain Unveiled

 Edited by Andy Ross

-Two scientists — Bernard Crespi, a biologist at Simon Fraser University in Canada, and Christopher Badcock, a sociologist at the London School of Economics — have published a sweeping theory of brain development that would change the way mental disorders like autism and schizophrenia are understood.
+Bernard Crespi, a biologist at Simon Fraser University in Canada, and Christopher Badcock, a sociologist at the London School of Economics, have published a theory of brain development that may change the way mental disorders like autism and schizophrenia are understood.

 Their idea is that an evolutionary tug of war between genes from the father's sperm and the mother's egg can tip brain development in one of two ways.
 A strong bias toward the father pushes a developing brain along the autistic spectrum, toward a fascination with objects, patterns, mechanical systems, at the expense of social development.
 A bias toward the mother moves the growing brain along a psychotic spectrum, toward hypersensitivity to mood, increasing a child's risk of developing schizophrenia later on, or of mood problems like bipolar disorder and depression.

-In short, autism and schizophrenia represent opposite ends of a spectrum that includes most psychiatric and developmental brain disorders.
+Autism and schizophrenia are at opposite ends of a spectrum that includes most psychiatric and developmental brain disorders.
 Emotional problems like depression, anxiety and bipolar disorder appear with schizophrenia on Mom's side, while Asperger's syndrome and other social deficits are on Dad's.

 The theory leans heavily on the work of David Haig of Harvard, who argued in the 1990s that pregnancy was in part a biological struggle for resources between the mother and unborn child.
 Natural selection should favor mothers who limit the nutritional costs of pregnancy and have more offspring, but it should also favor fathers whose offspring maximize the nutrients they receive during gestation.

-These two disorders, which turn up in about one of 10,000 newborns, stem from disruptions of the same genetic region on chromosome 15.
+These two disorders stem from disruptions of the same genetic region on chromosome 15.
 If the father's genes dominate in this location, the child develops Angelman syndrome.
 If the mother's do, the result is Prader-Willi syndrome.
 The former is associated with autism, and the latter with mood problems and psychosis later on, just as the new theory predicts.